 - Repeat: Apply as necessary to achieve desired results.

 - Open it: Open the soft chew pouch, and grab one (1) individually wrapped CBD chew.

 - Take it: Unwrap the CBD chew, and enjoy the fruity taste.

 - Repeat: Consume 1-2 soft chews daily, or as needed after more strenuous physical activity.

 Chapter 6: Where can I buy CBD today?

-There are a number of credible CBD brands for which to purchase CBD products to help you with your pain management.
-If you’re ready to try CBD today to help manage your pain and inflammation, we recommend our Recovery CBD oil.
+If you’re ready to try CBD today to help manage your pain and inflammation, we recommend our Recovery Pain CBD Oil.
 It’s important to note that our CBD products have the highest level of CBD, at the most affordable price of any CBD on the market.
 This is in line with our company’s mission of offering premium, consistent, and affordable THC Free CBD products for all.

 Our Recovery line features our highest concentration of CBD oil and has a proprietary formula of targeted terpenes specifically designed to help with pain, inflammation, and soreness.

 We hope that you benefited from this guide.
 We’re here to help you in your CBD journey, especially knowing that you’re here to help with pain management.
 With any CBD product, we hope that you speak with your doctor first to ensure that CBD is an appropriate supplement to add to your wellness routine.